 - Sources of Mercury Pollution and the Methylmercury Contamination of Fish in Minnesota (p-p2s4-06)

 Every two years, the MPCA updates information in the approved statewide mercury TMDL.
 Mercury impairments in the state are mainly for fish tissue concentration exceedances but can also be for water column mercury concentration exceedances.
 These impairments are listed in Appendix A of the Impaired Waters List.
-Fish tissue impairments in the List have mercury concentrations greater than 0.2 mg/kg and equal to or less than 0.572 mg/kg.
+Fish tissue impairments in Appendix A have mercury concentrations greater than 0.2 mg/kg and equal to or less than 0.572 mg/kg.
 Greater concentrations are not assigned to the mercury TMDL and result in inclusion in the TMDL List.
-It is important to note that the mercury TMDL documentation and reduction goals are NOT being changed with Appendix A revisions.
+Note that the mercury TMDL documentation and reduction goals are NOT being changed with Appendix A revisions.
 Appendix B is a list of the NPDES permits covered by the statewide mercury TMDL.
 To see the proposed 2018 Impaired Waters List, including Appendix A, please visit the Impaired Waters List webpage.
 Contact Miranda Nichols to request past revisions to the TMDL.

 - EPA 2014 Revision Approval 9/24/2014